 Elmo’s Rockin’ Rockets

 Rock out with Elmo on an imagination-filled journey that takes riders all the way from San Diego to outer space in a matter of seconds.
-During this expedition, rocket ships travel up and down while allowing young riders to get actively involved.
+Rocket ships travel up and down during this expedition, allowing young riders to get actively involved.

 Super Grover’s Box Car Derby